Co-Owner, LEI Faculty

-This 2 day Pre-Summit session will take a deep dive into helping clarify the relationship of Hoshin Kanri directional management planning to A3 problem solving within each level of the organization (vertically and horizontally) ensuring all of the functional areas begin to see through the same continuous improvement lens.
-It will look at the macro viewpoint (higher level strategy goals) and breaking it down into department and team levels and what they looks like cascading downward as the goals are dispersed.
-Many organizations discuss with how to best engage the workforce to an aligned direction that ensures business viability.
+This 2 day workshop will take a deep dive into helping clarify the relationship of Hoshin Kanri directional management planning to A3 problem solving within each level of the organization (vertically and horizontally) ensuring all of the functional areas begin to see through the same continuous improvement lens.
 More »

 Gemba Walks - A Management Process for Leading the Organization